hheb/hheb/README.md

 I am a PhD researcher @[**Cologne Center for Comparative Politics**](https://cccp.uni-koeln.de/).
 My research interests are ♀️ women and political leadership, gendered power, and gendered institutions ♀️.
 For now, I am focusing on quantitative and machine learning methods in R and Python.
 My supervisor is 🔥 [**Chitralekha Basu**](https://www.chitralekhabasu.com/).

 I am also an impact evaluator, with a focus on feminist, trauma sensitive, and qualitative methodologies.
-Formerly @[**medica mondiale**](https://medicamondiale.org/en) and UNAIDS.
+Formerly @[**medica mondiale e.V.**](https://medicamondiale.org/en) and UNAIDS.

 Also I like 🐱 cats, 🌶️ sichuan food, and 👚 vintage clothes.